hchiao/three-tier-architecture/modules/network/README.md

 # network
-This module deploys all the network resources
+This module deploys all the network resources.
 We deploy on two availability zones

 ## What gets deployed